neurogenetics/PD-BURDEN/README.md

 ### Link to Manuscript:

 ### Data
-- PD WGS (Combination of AMP-PD data and internal LNG WGS data)
+- PD WGS (Combination of AMP-PD data and internal LNG/NIH WGS data)
 	- xx controls, xx cases
 	- Controls defined as healthy control with no neurological disorders
 	- Cases defined as a positive PD case not in a genetic enrichment study, but includes prodromal or SWEDDs